LTplus-AG/NHMzh-plugin-cost/README.md

 ### Data Flow

 1. Elements are received from the QTO plugin
-2. Unit costs are imported by users through Excel upload
+2. Users enter unit costs for each eBKP code
-3. Costs are calculated by matching elements with appropriate unit costs
+3. Costs are calculated by multiplying the entered values with the element quantities
 4. Results are stored in MongoDB and published to Kafka
 5. Other modules (e.g., Dashboard) can retrieve and use cost data